How to build trust in your marketplace

 To avoid last-minute cancellations, you offer a booking process where the customer can find the desired time slot and make the payment immediately.
 Since you have established a clear cancellation policy, customers who cancel at the last minute will not get their money back.

 To protect customers, you offer a buyer protection program by using PayPal as your payment provider.
 You guarantee that if a provider is a no-show or provides bad service, the customer will get their money back.
 Eventually, when you scale, you plan on adding an insurance program that covers the medical treatment of customers who hurt themselves because of improper instructions from their trainers.

-In this chapter, you learned why building trust is vital in order to grow your marketplace business.
-You need to build trust between your customers and providers, and also help your users trust the platform itself.
+In this chapter, you learned why building a marketplace trust mechanism is vital to growing business.
+You need to build trust between your customers and providers and also help your users trust the platform itself.
 You are aware of methods to reduce the perceived risk of a marketplace without having to build trust.

 To encourage your users to trust your platform, you should offer a good first impression, curate your content, deliver what you promise, and address issues quickly and transparently.

 You can reduce the perceived risks of your marketplace with frictionless online payments, insurance, and other provider protection measures, escrow, and other customer protection measures.
 In the future, blockchain technology can play a big part in creating "trustless trust".

 Now that you have a growing base of users who trust each other, you are all set to scale.